jonhjelm/docs-and-training/workflow_creation/HPC_prepost.md

 Head over to the code examples for a documented [sample HPC preprocessor](../code_examples/Python/sync_HPC_preprocessor/) to download and adapt.

-Note that a workflow often starts with the selection of some input files, which result in CloudFlow GSS URIs and _not_ in file paths which can be understood in the HPC environment.
+Note that a workflow often starts with the selection of some input files, which result in SemWES GSS URIs and _not_ in file paths which can be understood in the HPC environment.
 You should therefore use corresponding [converter services](HPC_gss_conversion.md) which convert these GSS URIs to file paths, which will in return be the _input_ for the pre-processing service.